Kansas Sales Tax Filing Update 2021: Marketplace Facilitator Laws

 In 2019, Kansas proposed a law to require Marketplaces to collect and remit sales tax on sales facilitated through the marketplace.
-This law has not yet passed and therefore marketplaces are not required to collect and remit for sellers.
+This law passed in May 2021 and therefore becomes effective July 1, 2021.

 Please review general information regarding Marketplace Facilitators and how your TaxJar Sales Tax Reports support these changes here in our FAQ.